 The Waimakariri River

 A very popular fishing location.
-Take the shingle road (Ferry Road) on the right hand side which veers off the Kaiapoi to Kairaki Road as it sweeps to the left, two kilometres short of the mouth.
+Take the shingle road (Ferry Road) on the right-hand side which veers off the Kaiapoi to Kairaki Road as it sweeps to the left, two kilometres short of the mouth.
 Park at the end of this track and walk over the stop bank to the rocks.
-A net or gaff is recommended for landing fish at McIntosh’s Rocks.
+A net is recommended for landing fish at McIntosh’s Rocks.
 Although best known for salmon fishing, McIntosh’s can also provide very good trout fishing, especially around dawn and dusk.
 There is a Wheelchair fishing platform at McIntosh's Rocks for the mobility impaired, you can get the key from Blackwells in Kaiapoi to unlock the gate.

 North Side (SH1 to Browns Rock)